Bazist/DniproServer.WIN/README.md

 ```C#
 db.AddDoc(obj);
 ```
 And that's all !
-We indexed the object by all attributes and save it in convinient JSON format.
+We indexed the object with all attributes and saved it in convinient JSON format.
+You have opportunities to load and update your object partially with minimum traffic.

 **Link queries** helps build complex queries